kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/06 - Why vintage tech sometimes beats modern gear/Shortwave Radio.md

-I don’t defend myself with this — shortwave radio
+I don’t defend myself with this — shortwave radio is basically immune to the apocalypse.
+It works anywhere, and doesn’t take hours to align with emergency sattelites (*cough* apple emergency sattelite SOS *cough*)